rananna/back-to-the-future-timecircuits/readme.md

 ### 💡 Adding Real-Time Data with the API Wizard (Example)

 The "Data Link" feature is one of the most powerful aspects of this project, allowing you to display real-time data from almost any online API directly on your time circuits.
 The **API Wizard** makes this process incredibly simple, even if you have no technical knowledge of APIs or JSON.
-The live preview will update instantaneously as you type, showing you exactly how the final output will look.

 ---

-#### **Example: Displaying the Current Temperature with a Custom Prefix and Suffix**
+#### **Example: Displaying the Current Bitcoin Price**

-Let's walk through setting up a data point to show the current temperature for New York City, formatted as "**TEMP | : 18.3°C**".
+Let's walk through setting up a data point to show the current price of Bitcoin.

 #### **Step 1: Navigate to the "Data Link" Tab**

 * In the web interface, click on the **Data Link** tab.
 * Make sure the **"Enable Data Link Marquee"** toggle switch is turned on.
+* Set the "Number of Data Points" slider to at least 1.

-#### **Step 2: Choose an Example or Enter a URL**
+#### **Step 2: Choose an Example API**

-* In the "API Data Points" section, find an available data point (e.g., "Data Point 1").
+* In the "Data Point 1" block, find the **"API Examples"** dropdown menu.
-* You can use a pre-filled example.
-From the **"API Examples"** dropdown, select **"Weather: Temperature"**.
-The URL for the Open-Meteo API will be filled in for you.
+* Select **"Crypto: Bitcoin Price"**.
+The URL for the CoinGecko API will be automatically filled in for you.
-    * *Note: You can easily change the `latitude` and `longitude` values in the URL to get the weather for your own location!*

 #### **Step 3: Analyze the API Data**

-* Click the **"Analyze API"** button next to the URL field.
+* Click the **"Analyze API"** button.
-* The clock will connect to the URL and fetch the data.
-A new section will appear below the button, showing you the structure of the data it found.
-For the weather example, it will look something like this:
+* The clock will connect to the URL and fetch the live data.
+A new section will appear below, showing you the structure of the data it found.
+It will look something like this:

     ```
-    Click the data point you want to display:
-    • current_weather:
-        • temperature: "18.3"
+    Click a form field (Month, Day, etc.), then click a value below to map it.
-        • windspeed: "10.2"
+    • bitcoin:
-        • weathercode: "3"
+        • usd: 68500
     ```

-#### **Step 4: Select Your Value and Reveal Final Details**

-* You don't need to understand what a "JSON Path" is.
-Simply **click on the `temperature: "18.3"` item** in the list.
-* Once you click it, two things happen:
-    1. The wizard confirms your selection: **`Selected: current_weather.temperature`**.
-    2. A new form section with the final details appears, which was previously hidden.
-This is where you can set the prefix and suffix.

-#### **Step 5: Set the Prefix, Suffix, and Format**
+#### **Step 4: Map the Data to the Display**

-Now you can customize how the data is displayed.
-As you type in the prefix and suffix fields, the **live preview** will update in real-time.

-* **Label (3 chars)**: The wizard will suggest a label like `TEMP`.
-This is the short, static text that appears first on the display row.
-* **Prefix**: This is text that comes *before* the value.
-Since we want a space after the colon, enter a **Prefix** of **`: `** (a colon followed by a space).
-* **Suffix**: This is text that comes *after* the value.
-For our example, enter a **Suffix** of **`°C`**.
-* **Format**: This string controls the final output.
-The default is `%L | %P%V%S`, which means:
-    * `%L` = Label
-    * `|` = Separator for scrolling text
-    * `%P` = Prefix
-    * `%V` = Value (the data you selected)
-    * `%S` = Suffix

-    For our example, the default format is perfect.
-The live preview will now show "**TEMP**" in the static part and "**: 18.3°C**" in the scrolling part.
+This is where the magic happens.
+We want to display "BTC" in the MONTH field and the price in the YEAR field.

+1.  **Click the "YEAR" input field**.
+It will become highlighted, indicating it's the target for the next value you select.
+2. In the API results, **click on `usd: 68500`**.
+3. The text `bitcoin.usd` will instantly appear in the YEAR field.
+4. Now, type **`BTC`** directly into the **MONTH** input field.

+The live preview at the bottom of the section will immediately update to show something like: `BTC DAY 68500 TIME`.

-#### **Step 6: Engage Time Circuits!**
+#### **Step 5: Engage Time Circuits!**

 * Click the main **"Engage Time Circuits (Save All Settings)"** button at the bottom of the page.
 * A time travel animation will play on your physical display, and your settings will be saved.

-Your clock's Data Link marquee will now periodically fetch the live temperature and display it with your custom formatting!
+Your clock's Data Link marquee will now periodically fetch the live Bitcoin price and display it!

 ---
 ### 💡 Using the MQTT Data Link